Discover the City of Smiles

 Finding an affordable condo in Bacolod

 Explore life in Bacolod with Camella Manors.
-The Olvera, the pioneering project of Camella Manors in the Visayas, is opening units in Buildings 1 and 2 this 2021 ready for occupancy.
-Camella Manors Olvera is a 1.1 hectare mid-rise condominium development that offers a condo-resort community experience.
+Camella Manors Bacolod, the pioneering project of Camella Manors in the Visayas, is opening units in Buildings 1 and 2 this 2021 ready for occupancy.
+Camella Manors Bacolod is a 1.1 hectare mid-rise condominium development that offers a condo-resort community experience.

-Those looking for an affordable condo in Bacolod will find the best value for their investment in the many amenities of The Olvera which include a swimming pool, kiddie pool, fitness gym, club house, playground, and commercial strips.
+Those looking for an affordable condo in Bacolod will find the best value for their investment in the many amenities of Camella Manors Bacolod which include a swimming pool, kiddie pool, fitness gym, club house, playground, and commercial strips.
 There is also 24/7 security to ensure the safety of everybody.
 Animal lovers will be delighted to know that it is a pet- friendly community.

-In addition, the Olvera offers the perfect synergy of comfort and luxury.
+In addition, Camella Manors Bacolod offers the perfect synergy of comfort and luxury.
 It is strategically located near malls, hospitals, schools, tourist attractions, and business districts.
 It is located 15 minutes away from the Bacolod- Silay International Airport.

-To know more about Camella Manors Olvera, click here.
+To know more about Camella Manors Bacolod, click here.
 You can conveniently reserve a unit with us through our hassle-free online payment facilities.